reficio/p2-maven-plugin/README.md

     [INFO] ------------------------------------------------------------------------
 ```

-Your is located in the target/repository folder and looks like this:
+Your p2 site is located in the target/repository folder and looks like this:
 ```
 	pom.xml
 	target